Summary: in this tutorial, you will learn about PL/SQL variables and how to use them effectively.

 andcredit_limit

-columns respectively, in the declaration section of the block. - Second, query customer name and credit limit of the customer id
+columns respectively, in the declaration section of the block. - Second, query the customer name and credit limit of the customer id

 38